prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- When that "write" ZIO completes, the flush will immediately be issued
+- Then, when that write completes, the flush will be issued...

 ---